 Corporate Multiplier Component.
-The Corporate Multiplier is designed to ensure that funding of the 2022 STI program is in line with our Board-approved annual operating plan.
-Our 2022 program included a performance matrix that links two financial metrics (revenue and non-GAAP operating margin) and reflects threshold-to-maximum opportunities based on various achievement levels of those metrics.
-Payouts under the 2022 STI program were only earned if the threshold levels were exceeded on both revenue and non-GAAP operating margin.
-If we achieved target levels on both metrics, the Corporate Multiplier would be 100%.
-Payouts are scaled from 0% to up to a maximum of 200% for performance meeting or exceeding stretch levels.
-Given the use of a matrix, there were several ways to achieve maximum performance.
-As shown in the table below, based on our combined results for 2022, we achieved a Corporate Multiplier of 200%.
+Our 2023 STI program included a performance matrix, the Corporate Multiplier, that links two financial metrics (revenue and non-GAAP operating margin) and reflects threshold-to-maximum opportunities based on various achievement levels of those metrics.
+This Corporate Multiplier is designed to ensure that funding of the 2023 STI program is in line with our Board-approved annual operating plan (AOP).
+If we achieve target levels on both metrics by meeting our AOP, the Corporate Multiplier would be 100%.
+The Corporate Multiplier can range from 0% to up to a maximum of 200% for performance meeting or exceeding stretch levels.
+Given the use of a matrix, there are multiple ways to calculate (and achieve) threshold, target and maximum performance.
+The Corporate Multiplier establishes the maximum that may be earned by a given participant under our STI program.

+As shown in the table below, based on our combined results for 2023, we achieved a Corporate Multiplier of 64.1% of target.

-Corporate Multiplier Component (matrix-based correlation) 0% Achievement if Performance is at or below either of these Levels (Threshold) 100% Achievement (Target) 200% Achievement (Maximum) (1) Actual Achievement Revenue \$6.70 billion \$7.70 billion(2) \$8.09 billion \$8.33 billion Non-GAAP Operating Margin 21.9 % 30.2% (3) 32.3 % 35.4% (4)
+Corporate Multiplier Component (matrix-based correlation) 0% Achievement (Threshold) (1) 100% Achievement (Target) 200% Achievement (Maximum) (2) Actual Achievement (64.1%) Revenue \$8.151 billion \$8.677 billion (3) \$8.993 billion \$8.253 billion Non-GAAP Operating Margin 29.0 % 32.6% (4) 35.0 % 32.3%(5)